kilroyjones/obsidian-reactive-site-builder/README.md

 # Vault to site

 A program to convert Obsidian vaults into a static site.
+You can see an example of finished site with the default theme [here](https://vault2site.pages.dev/).
 At the moment only the basic features of Obsidian are implemented and the program will fail to render certain things correctly, such as resizing an image as shown below.

 ```markdown
 ![[image.jpg|size]]